Procurement Performance & Development

 Measures should be aligned with business KPIs to ensure you're going in the same direction and delivering business impact.

-Consider: How do you track progress and define success?
+Key question: How do you track progress and define success?

 Strategy is a living document.
 External and internal circumstances change, and so must your plans.
 Don't be too fixated on your precious document, but instead consider it as a starting point.
 You will be wiser after you start executing your plans.